Suspicious Partner: Main

-A prosecutor in the Sunho District Prosecutors' Office who ends up switching professions to a private attorney in the aftermath of defending Eun Bong-hee.
+A top-performing, tsundere, brainy prosecutor with the highest indictment success rate in the Seoul District Prosecutors' Office who ends up switching professions to a private attorney in the aftermath of defending Eun Bong-hee.
+He became a prosecutor to fulfill the unfinished dream of his father, who passed away while fighting crime.
+He has little interest in promotions or honor; his sole dream is to serve as an active prosecutor until retirement and then hang up his robe.
 He was scarred by an event in his childhood involving his parents.
 He then went through a traumatic betrayal involving his former best friend and his ex girlfriend.
 Bong-hee falls for him, though he does not initially return her feelings.
 He eventually does and tries to pursue her, however he starts to be swayed again by the fact that Bong-hee's father could have been the arsonist who set the fire in which his parents died.